casanova-lab/BPHunter/README.md

 Genome-wide detection of human variants that disrupt intronic branchpoints

 ## Introduction
-- The search for pathogenic candidate variants in next-generation sequencing (NGS) data typically focuses on non-synonymous variants within coding sequence or variants in essential splice sites, while mostly ignoring non-coding intronic variants.
+- The search for pathogenic candidate variants in massive parallel sequencing (MPS) or next-generation sequencing (NGS) data typically focuses on non-synonymous variants within coding sequence or variants in essential splice sites, while mostly ignoring non-coding intronic variants.

 - RNA splicing, as a necessary step for protein-coding gene expression in eukaryotic cells, operates its spliceosome mostly within introns to define the exon-intron boundaries and hence the coding sequences.
 Introns probably harbor a substantially larger number of pathogenic mutations than has so far been appreciated.